 The Taronga Western Plains Zoo is the reason many people are drawn to Dubbo.
 And for good reason.
 Beyond a trip to Africa, this is possibly the best chance you’ll get to see the greatest species on the planet in a safari like setting.
 Yes, you’ll want to see the big drawcards such as the lions, tigers, giraffes, hippos and meerkats but marvelling at the wild dogs being fed, absorbing a wild rhino tour and experiencing the chirruping mania of dinner time with the spider monkeys are equally unforgettable moments.
 When the new Pridelands African Lion Adventure exhibit opens in early 2018, visitors will be able to get up even closer to this apex predator, with both day and night viewing.

 Arrive early to snaffle a cart or bicycle and also leave time to visit the education centres and listen to a talk… or four.
-If you don’t have time to pack it all into one day, fear not – a ticket to the zoo is valid for two consecutive days, and NRMA Members receive a discount on ticket prices.
+If you don’t have time to pack it all into one day, fear not – a ticket to the zoo is valid for two consecutive days.

 Where to stay